Nobles County is named for William H Nobles, who was a member of the territorial legislature in 1854 and 1856.

 Contractor: E & V Consultants and Construction Managers

 Description: The building faces north and is a one story concrete and red colored brick structure.
-The building is located on spacious landscaped grounds and is “L” shaped with a north wing and a long east wing and is called the Prairie Justice Center.
+The building is located on spacious landscaped grounds to the north of the city and is “L” shaped with a north wing and a long east wing and is called the Prairie Justice Center.
 The main entrance with high curved roof atrium is along the west side at the junction of the north wing.
 A curved portico is over the doorway.

 N – Murray County